sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 These indicators are well-suited for testing the predictive power of narratives for macroeconomics due to their daily frequency, which aligns with the rapid pace of Twitter, and their sensitivity to public sentiment and behavior.

-## Connecting the dots: Testing Narratives' Effectiveness for Macroeconomic Forecasting
+# Connecting the dots: Testing Narratives' Effectiveness for Macroeconomic Forecasting

 The previous two sections discussed the theory of Narrative Economics and our curated Twitter dataset, which holds narratives within them, and the distinction between macroeconomics and microeconomics, highlighting why it is interesting to research the theory at the macroeconomic level and what macroeconomic indicators we chose.

-We can now delve into the series of experiments we tested to assess the central question - **can economic narratives can provide valuable insights for future macroeconomic movements?**
+We can now delve into the series of experiments we tested to assess the central question - **can economic narratives provide valuable insights for future macroeconomic movements?**

-Each experiment test the predictive power of narratives from the curated Dataset, for macroeconomic prediction of one (or more) of the financial targets intriduced before: FFR, S&P 500, and VIX.
+Each experiment tests the predictive power of narratives from the curated datasets, for macroeconomic prediction of one (or more) of the financial targets intriduced before: FFR, S&P 500, and VIX.

 We won't be able to cover all the details of the experiments in this blog, but it is available in our paper.

-### Experimental Setup
+## Experimental Setup

-**Prediction tasks:**
+### Prediction tasks:

 We test the predictive power of narratives on three tasks commonly used in macroeconomic literature (TODO:cite):
 * Next value: predicts the target’s value at the specified horizon.